guibueno/guibueno.github.io/_docs/01-introduction/0x-is-it-a-method.markdown

 * Methods are usually too prescriptive and overgeneralized,
 * Methods become indistinguishable as learners reach advanced levels.

 However, **LanguageBug** is not being designed to become a language learning method, but an approach.
-To fully understand what this claim means, we should look back on the designer methods.
+To better understand what this claim means, we should look back on the designer methods.

 ### Designer methods